trailofbits/algo/docs/deploy-to-freebsd.md

 # FreeBSD / HardenedBSD server setup

-It is only possible to install Algo on existing systems only.
+It is only possible to install Algo on existing systems.
 We support only 11 version for now.

 ## System preparation